 Surgery for advanced renal cell carcinoma is sometimes used before medical treatment, although medical treatment may be done on its own.

-Surgery can be done robotically where the surgeon uses a high tech machine, called the da Vinci robot.
-The arms of the robot are controlled by the physician and it mimics the doctor’s hand movements precisely.
+Surgery can be done robotically where the surgeon uses a high-tech machine, called the da Vinci robot.
+The urologist controls the arms of the robot, and it mimics the urologist’s hand movements precisely.
 This allows the surgeon to reach areas within the body without having to make large incisions and without seriously damaging skin and tissue.

 As with localized kidney cancer, all or part of the kidney is removed.
 Treatment for advanced kidney cancer, though, also involves removing areas outside of the kidney where the cancer has spread (metastases).